Duke Ellington: Memorialized

-Numerous memorials have been dedicated to Duke Ellington in cities from New York and Washington, D.C. to Los Angeles.
+Numerous memorials have been dedicated to Duke Ellington in cities from New York and Washington, D.C., to Los Angeles.

 In Ellington's birthplace, Washington, D.C., the Duke Ellington School of the Arts educates talented students who are considering careers in the arts by providing art instruction and academic programs to prepare students for post-secondary education and professional careers.
 In 1974, the District renamed the Calvert Street Bridge, originally built in 1935, as the Duke Ellington Bridge.
 Another school is P.S.
 004 Duke Ellington in New York.

 In 1989, a bronze plaque was attached to the newly named Duke Ellington Building at 2121 Ward Place NW.
 In 2012, the new owner of the building commissioned a mural by Aniekan Udofia that appears above the lettering "Duke Ellington".
-In 2010 the triangular park, across the street from Duke Ellington's birth site, at the intersection of New Hampshire and M Streets NW, was named the Duke Ellington Park.
+In 2010, the triangular park, across the street from Duke Ellington's birth site, at the intersection of New Hampshire and M Streets NW, was named the Duke Ellington Park.

 Ellington's residence at 2728 Sherman Avenue NW, during the years 1919–1922, is marked by a bronze plaque.

-On February 24, 2009, the United States Mint issued a coin with Duke Ellington on it, making him the first African American to appear by himself on a circulating U.S. coin.
+On February 24, 2009, the United States Mint issued a coin featuring Duke Ellington, making him the first African American to appear by himself on a circulating U.S. coin.
 Ellington appears on the reverse (tails) side of the District of Columbia quarter.
 The coin is part of the U.S. Mint's program honoring the District and the U.S. territories and celebrates Ellington's birthplace in the District of Columbia.
 Ellington is depicted on the quarter seated at a piano, sheet music in hand, along with the inscription "Justice for All", which is the District's motto.

 In 1986, a United States commemorative stamp was issued featuring Ellington's likeness.